Beach house and restrooms

-Foster Beach has an accessible beach walk, restrooms and parking.
+Foster Beach has an accessible beach walk and accessible restrooms.

 Please follow the rules while you’re at the beach:

 - Swim only when lifeguards are on duty.